Leah1977/Fishy_pair/README.md

-# Milestone Project 2 - Fish Pairs Game //decide on a name//
+# Milestone Project 2 - Fishy Pairs Game

 ### Click here for a link to the live project on GitHub [Fishy Pairs](https://leah1977.github.io/Fishy_pair/)